albertodebortoli/Skopelos/README.md

 (NSPrivateQueueConcurrencyType)   (NSPrivateQueueConcurrencyType)    (NSPrivateQueueConcurrencyType)
 ```

-An important difference from Magical Record, or other third-party libraries, is that the saves always go in one direction, from slaves down (or up?) to the persistent store.
+An important difference from Magical Record, or other third-party libraries, is that the savings always go in one direction, from slaves down (or up?) to the persistent store.
-Other components allows you to create slaves that have the private context as parent and this causes the main context not to be updated or to be updated via notifications to merge the context.
+Other components allow you to create slaves that have the private context as parent and this causes the main context not to be updated or to be updated via notifications to merge the context.
 The main context should be the source of truth and it is tied the UI: having a much simpler approach helps to create a system easier to reason about.

 ### AppStateReactor

 You should ignore this one.
-It sits in the CoreDataStack and takes care of saving the inflight changes back to disk if the app goes to background, loses focus or is about to be terminated.
+It sits in the CoreDataStack and takes care of saving the in-flight changes back to disk if the app goes to background, loses focus or is about to be terminated.
 It's a silent friend who takes care of us.

 ### DALService (Data Access Layer) / Skopelos